Highlights. Consumer spending for Valentine’s Day 2025 totaled $27.5 billion

 • Among consumers who purchase flowers and plants for Valentine’s Day, 27% buy live plants.

-Grouped Bar Graph: Valentine's Day Spending Year-Over-Year, including total nationwide spending and average consumer spending according to Statista and the National Retail Federation'
+Grouped Bar Graph: Valentine's Day Spending Year-Over-Year, including total nationwide spending and average consumer spending according to the National Retail Federation

 Valentine’s Day Gifting Statistics